dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 - Grade: Distinction

 ## Limitations
--the grading scale is unchangeable unless
+- the grading scale is unchangeable unless
  the actual code itself is modified
 -
 -